 - Modify as needed.
 If your arthritis symptoms flare-up, try to modify your activity to stay as active as possible.
 Be sure to ask your medical provider when/if you should take a break due to flares.

 - Heat and ice.
 Applying a warm towel or hot pack before exercise for about 20 minutes can relax joints and relieve pain.
 Icing your joints for up to 20 minutes, as needed, after activity can help to reduce swelling.
 For more information on the RICE Treatment, take a look at our how-to guide.

 - Don’t overdo it.
 The bottom line is to do what feels best for your body, and your arthritis.
 Talk with your medical provider about what joint pain is normal, and what pain is a sign of a bigger issue.

 When it comes to exercising with arthritis, you don’t have to run a marathon or swim 50 laps to help reduce your symptoms.
 Moderate physical activity can help control your arthritis symptoms, and also help you to maintain a healthy weight.

-Feeling stuck on how to incorporate physical activity into your daily routine?
+How to incorporate physical activity into your daily routine

 - An eager dog can be the perfect motivation to stay active.
 Walking is a fantastic low-impact, weight-bearing exercise that will keep your joints flexible and muscles strong.
 Your furry friend will keep you company and keep you healthy!